FrickTobias/BLR/step-by-step/README.md

 Now the file is ready for removing read duplicates and cluster dupilcates.
-First read duplicates are removed (not if they have different barcodes) followed by marking remaining duplicates (not taking barcode into account), yielding a file with only cluster duplicates marked.
-The clusters marked as duplicates are then merged if two phased read pairs within phasing distance and they both share the same barcodes.
+First read duplicates are removed (not if they have different barcodes) followed by marking remaining duplicates (not taking barcode into account), yielding a file with only read duplicates with different barcodes marked.
+These reads are then used to find pairs of phased reads within the same clusters which have another pair of phased reads at the same position with another barcode (pairs of phased reads are defined as two proximal read pairs).
+If this is identified this is interpreted as the barcodes either originating from the same emulsion or not being missed in the clustering step.

 ```
 # Removing duplicates, keeping reads if they have different barcodes